soverenio/docs/docs/source/add-custom-data-source.rst

 | In other words, you won't have process data manually in each data source.
 Soveren Privacy Suite will do it for you.
 |
 |
-| To add a data source:
+| To add a custom data source:

 1. Click **Data sources** in the left navigation menu on any DPO Portal page.